ungermate/ungermate.github.io/adversarialImages.md

 ## Strategy

-1. **Select models to attack**
+1. **Select model to attack**

-     Find a few models with similar usecases but different complexities.
+     Find a model designed for a classification task.

-3. **Set the models up, train them**
+3. **Set the model up, train it**

-     Get a sense of how these would normally operate for later reference.
+     Get a sense of how it would normally operate for later reference.

-4. **Attack models**
+4. **Attack model**

-     Create ways that mess with the models.
+     Create ways that mess with the model.

 5. **Compare pre- and post-attack performance**